-A spinal cord injury can lead to partial or complete paralysis of the arms or legs, as well as loss of sensation in certain areas of the body, muscle spasms, pain, and loss of bowel and bladder control.
+Spinal cord injuries happen in a variety of situations and they often drastically impact a person’s quality of life.
+A spinal cord injury (SCI) can lead to partial or complete paralysis of the legs and/or arms, as well as loss of sensation in certain areas of the body, muscle spasms, pain, and loss of bowel and bladder control.
 The degree of paralysis depends upon the level and the extent of injury to the spinal cord.

 Spinal cord injuries are categorized as complete or incomplete.
 A complete spinal cord injury results in paralysis below the site of the injury.
 There is no feeling or voluntary movement, and both sides of the body are affected equally.

 An incomplete spinal cord injury occurs when only part of the cord is damaged through a tear, spinal cord compression or other injury.
 People with incomplete injuries may experience partial paralysis.
 They may retain some feeling and voluntary movement on one or both sides of the body.
 Incomplete spinal cord injuries have become more common, thanks to advances in medical treatment.

 Our lawyers work to overcome the misperception that incomplete spinal cord injuries are less serious than complete spinal cord injuries.
 We know that incomplete SCIs present their own set of challenges and complications, different from complete SCIs.
 For example, a person with an incomplete SCI may experience severe constant pain that is impossible to ignore.
 The chronic pain can be debilitating to the point where the person cannot function as normal.